 The chances are you come from somewhere far more dangerous and over-regulated than the Maldives, that's why you're going after all.
 But the relaxed atmosphere does tend to lull some people into forgetting common sense.
-Just think about whether or not it's a great idea to leave your wallet open on the table in a bar showing huge wads of cash while you go to the bathroom.
-Just think about how far from the beach you can stroll wearing just your swimming costume.
-If you wouldn't do it at home – don't do it in the Maldives.
+Here's a few things to keep in mind for your holiday in the Maldives.

 The Maldives is an Islamic country and if you've never been to one you may be unaware of how much that affects the legal system.
-It's a bit more than just R-E-S-P-E-C-T, in many Islamic countries not observing certain rules carries a prison sentence along with it.
+It's a bit more than just R-E-S-P-E-C-T, in many Islamic countries not observing certain rules can carry a fine or prison time.

 It is obviously illegal to import explosives, weapons, firearms, ammunition and drugs, but in addition the importation of material deemed contrary to Islam such as pornography, pork and pork products, alcohol, idols for worship, bibles or any non-Islamic religious text is also illegal.
 Although in practice tourists travelling to the resort islands are usually allowed to bring in religious material for private use… but that means one bible, a whole crate-load will raise some suspicions about your true intent.